-Growing up eating Pelmeni (Siberian Ravioli), a Russian boiled dumpling with beef and onion, Khinkali had so much more flavor!
+Growing up eating Pelmeni, a Russian boiled dumpling with beef and onion, comparing Khinkali, they have so much more flavor!
 It helps that I love eating cilantro and cumin, a perfect mixed with the ground beef.
-You can pull back the herbs and spices to make a more boring recipe, but I don’t recommend!
-You could also use lamb, or a mixture of different meats such as pork and beef.
+There are many variations of what spices Georgians add to their Khinkali.
+This is my version.
+You can pull back the herbs and spices to make a more boring recipe, but I don't recommend!

 The other secret Georgian spice is Blue Fenugreek.
 Usually easily found in your Russian deli or European Deli, also called Utskho Suneli.
 I ran out, and had to use regular ground Fenugreek for this recipe.
 The difference is that Blue Fenugreek is milder, so I suggest using ½ a teaspoon less if you can only find regular Fenugreek.